abs0lut3pwn4g3/writeups/_posts/2019-04-04-encryptctf-journeytothecentreofthefile2.md

 	FLAG: encryptCTF{f33ls_g00d_d0nt_it?}

-Now, one thing is that I am not gonna explicitly explain every line of the code, cz (John Hammond)[https://www.youtube.com/user/RootOfTheNull/] actually has done a (writeup video)[https://www.youtube.com/watch?v=wRSwagjvSqU&t=2s] on a similar challenge.
+Now, one thing is that I am not gonna explicitly explain every line of the code, cz <a href="https://www.youtube.com/user/RootOfTheNull">John Hammond</a> actually has done a <a href="https://www.youtube.com/watch?v=wRSwagjvSqU">writeup video</a> on a similar challenge.

 *YeAh, I know what you thinkin' it was copied.
 OMG!*